FegelSamuel/CS4348-Operating-Systems-Notes/10-24-pages.md

 - **LRU (Least Recently Used):** Replaces the page that hasn’t been used for the longest time.
 - **FIFO (First In First Out):** Replaces the oldest page in memory.
 - **Clock (Second Chance):** Pages are given a second chance to stay in memory before being replaced.

+#### Second Chance
+A variant of FIFO.
+Maintains a FIFO queue.
+Examine the first page in the queue.
+If its reference bit is not set, then select the page for replacement and stop.
+If its reference bit is set, then clear the reference bit and move to page to the back of the queue.
+A more efficient implementation imitates a clock.

 ### 10. **Protection and Sharing**
 - Pages can be marked with protection bits (e.g., read-only, read-write) to prevent unauthorized access.